Classification of spin-chain braid representations: Details for proof of Theorem

 \subsection{2-coloured composition combinatorics}

 $\;$ \module{notation-composition2}

 {In light of Lemma~\ref{lem:no-} we can characterise orbits of representations in terms of suitable partitioned integer compositions --- describing nations in an element of the \nominus\ transversal of $\SSS_N$.
-Next we develop useful facility with these objects.}
+Next we develop useful facility with these objects, and match to \S\ref{ss:main}.}

 \beff{More composition notation}{{

 \mdef If $\lambda=\lambda_1 \lambda_2 \cdots \lambda_L$ is a composition then we write $\Gamma_\lambda$ for the set

 Example: $\Gamma_{22} = \{ (11,11), (11,2), (2,11), (2,2) \}$.
 We may write $\mu \models \lambda$ for $\mu \in \Gamma_{\lambda}$. \\ If $\lambda$ is a partition we write $\Gamma'_\lambda$ for the subset of $\Gamma_\lambda$ of multicompositions $\mu$ such that if there are parts of $\lambda$ of tied order then their compositions appear in $\mu$ in (weak) lex order. \\ Example $\Gamma'_{22} = \{ (11,11), (11,2), (2,2) \}$.
 We may write $\mu \modelss \lambda$ for $\mu \in \Gamma'_{\lambda}$.